 Shelley, a licensed clinical social worker, has been a member of the Rady Children’s family since 1997 and a member of the Developmental Services leadership team since 2008.
 She provides administrative oversight of the Autism Discovery Institute, Developmental Evaluation Clinic and Alexa’s PLAYC.
 For over 25 years, her career has been dedicated to serving children.
 Specifically, she has focused on prevention, early intervention and treatment in the areas of family violence, child abuse and neglect, and infant/early childhood development.

-Jennifer Reinehr, Psy.D., Alexa’s PLAYC Program Psychologist
+Jennifer Reinehr, Psy.D., Alexa’s PLAYC Clinical Psychologist and Supervisor

 Fara Bowles, Administrative Assistant and Patient Access Representative

 Fara has her degree in early childhood development.
 She has been teaching in a preschool setting since 1987 and teaching children on the autism spectrum since 2009.
 She recently came out of the classroom to join the front-office staff and enjoys the relationships she has made with the families.
 Outside of work, Fara enjoys traveling, concerts, watching sports and spending time at the beach.

 Bonnie has been a part of the Autism Discovery Institute since its inception.
 Then known as the Children’s Autism Intervention Center, she held roles ranging from scheduling, assisting in the Toddler School with snack and nap times, and taking care of the daily business transactions.
 With the expansion of the center to the Autism Discovery Institute, Bonnie now focuses more on the business operations but may still be found interacting with families at the front desk or handling the variety of needs that arise.